BUMETCS673/cs673se_sum1_24_team_3/README.md

 ```

-\begin{itemize}
-	\item code - contains all code for project.
+- **code** - contains all code for the project.
- 	\item demo - contains link to the zoom recording and powerpoint for Iteration3 the final presentation.
+- **demo** - contains a link to the Zoom recording and PowerPoint for Iteration 3, the final presentation.
-	\item iteration - contains videos and presentations from previous Iterations 0 - 2
+- **iteration** - contains videos and presentations from previous Iterations 0 - 2.
- \end{itemize}